charliezye/charlie-vault/Work/Job Search/B&D Job.md

 How old is the OptiPro product now?
 - Saw that TM was filed in August

+##### About the Application
+###### Steps
+1. Connect IIOT devices
+2. Gather and translate data into one unified dashboard
+	1. Internet browser
+2. Optimize data into one user interface with various views
+	1. Data visualization techniques
+2. Custom reporting/alerts
+	1. Power BI, Tableau, Google Data Studio''

+###### Features:
+1. Remote Monitoring from Any Internet Connection
+2. Optimize Throughput with Smarter Resource Allocation
+3. Efficiently Capture Data from Multiple Devices
+4. Simple Dashboard and Graphics
+5. Export Data easily for Advanced Analysis

+>>Faster throughput, higher efficiency, reduced operational costs, and less waste

+#### Questions about OptiPro

+What kind of production machines?
+What languages do production machines use?
+- C, C++
+- Programmable Logic Controller (PLC)
+	- Ladder logic
+- Process Automation Controller (PAC)
+	- FPGA
+	- Decentralized, able to connect to remote input/output (I/O) and other PACs
+- Industrial PC
+	- OS like Windows/Linux
+Why did

 ##### What do you want optipro to become?